DrJZhou/Deep-Learning-for-Aspect-Level-Sentiment-Classification-Baselines/README.md

  - GRU: the last hidden vector obtained by GRU [3] is used for sentence representation and sentiment prediction.
  - BiLSTM: the concatenation of last hidden vectors obtained by BiLSTM is used for sentence representation and sentiment prediction.
  - BiGRU: the concatenation of last hidden vectors obtained by BiGRU is used for sentence representation and sentiment prediction.
- - TD-LSTM: a target-dependent LSTM model which modeled the preceding and following contexts surrounding the target for sentiment classification \cite{tang2016effective}.
+ - TD-LSTM: a target-dependent LSTM model which modeled the preceding and following contexts surrounding the target for sentiment classification [4].
- - TC-LSTM: this model extends TD-LSTM by incorporating an target con- nection component, which explicitly utilizes the connections between target word and each context word when composing the representation of a sentence. \cite{tang2016effective}.
+ - TC-LSTM: this model extends TD-LSTM by incorporating an target con- nection component, which explicitly utilizes the connections between target word and each context word when composing the representation of a sentence.
+[4].
- - AT-LSTM: it uses an LSTM to model the sentence and a basic attention mechanism is applied for sentence representation and sentiment prediction. \cite{wang2016attention}.
+ - AT-LSTM: it uses an LSTM to model the sentence and a basic attention mechanism is applied for sentence representation and sentiment prediction.
+[5].
- - AT-GRU: it uses a GRU to model the sentence and a basic attention mechanism is applied for sentence representation and sentiment prediction. \cite{wang2016attention}.
+ - AT-GRU: it uses a GRU to model the sentence and a basic attention mechanism is applied for sentence representation and sentiment prediction.
+[5].
- - AT-BiLSTM: it uses a BiLSTM to model the sentence and a basic attention mechanism is applied for sentence representation and sentiment prediction. \cite{wang2016attention}.
+ - AT-BiLSTM: it uses a BiLSTM to model the sentence and a basic attention mechanism is applied for sentence representation and sentiment prediction.
+[5].
- - AT-BiGRU: it uses a BiGRU to model the sentence and a basic attention mechanism is applied for sentence representation and sentiment prediction. \cite{wang2016attention}.
+ - AT-BiGRU: it uses a BiGRU to model the sentence and a basic attention mechanism is applied for sentence representation and sentiment prediction.
+[5].
- - ATAE-LSTM: the aspect representation is integrated into attention-based LSTM for sentence representation and sentiment prediction \cite{wang2016attention}.
+ - ATAE-LSTM: the aspect representation is integrated into attention-based LSTM for sentence representation and sentiment prediction [5].
  - ATAE-GRU: the aspect representation is integrated into attention-based GRU for sentence representation and sentiment prediction.
  - ATAE-BiLSTM: the aspect representation is integrated into attention-based BiLSTM for sentence representation and sentiment prediction.
  - ATAE-BiGRU: the aspect representation is integrated into attention-based BiGRU for sentence representation and sentiment prediction.
- - IAN: the attentions in the context and aspect were learned interactively for context and aspect representation \cite{mainteractive}.
+ - IAN: the attentions in the context and aspect were learned interactively for context and aspect representation [6].
- - LCRS: it contains three LSTMs, i.e., left-, center- and right- LSTM, respectively modeling the three parts of a review (left context, aspect and right context) \cite{zheng2018left}.
+ - LCRS: it contains three LSTMs, i.e., left-, center- and right- LSTM, respectively modeling the three parts of a review (left context, aspect and right context) [7].
- - CNN: The sentence representation obtained by CNN \cite{lecun1995convolutional} is used for ASC.
+ - CNN: The sentence representation obtained by CNN [8] is used for ASC.
- - GCAE: it has two separate convolutional layers on the top of the embedding layer, whose outputs are combined by gating units \cite{xue2018aspect}.
+ - GCAE: it has two separate convolutional layers on the top of the embedding layer, whose outputs are combined by gating units [9].
- - MemNet: the content and position of the aspect is incorporated into a deep memory network \cite{tang2016aspect}.
+ - MemNet: the content and position of the aspect is incorporated into a deep memory network [10].
- - RAM: a multi-layer architecture where each layer contains an attention-based aggregation of word features and a GRU cell to learn the sentence representation \cite{chen2017recurrent}.
+ - RAM: a multi-layer architecture where each layer contains an attention-based aggregation of word features and a GRU cell to learn the sentence representation [11].
- - CABASC: two novel attention mechanisms, namely sentence-level content attention mechanism and context attention mechanism are introduced in a memory network to tackle the semantic-mismatch problem \cite{liu2018content}.
+ - CABASC: two novel attention mechanisms, namely sentence-level content attention mechanism and context attention mechanism are introduced in a memory network to tackle the semantic-mismatch problem [12].
 ### data/  Store the data
  - data_orign: the original datasets, including SemEval2014-Task4, SemEval2015-Task12, SemEval2016-Task5, Twitter, Sentihood, Michell, MPQA.
  - data_processed: the datasets after processing